galasa-dev/galasa.dev/src/markdown-pages/docs/managers/manager-template.md

 This Manager enables tests to run Docker Containers on a Docker Engine that is provided by the Galasa infrastructure, making it easy to write tests that consume container-based services.
 The test does not need to worry about where the Docker infrastructure is, its credentials, or its capacity as this is all handled by the Manager.

-## <a name="usage"></a>Using the Docker Manager
+## <a name="usage"></a>Using the Manager

 [Required]

-[Include here information about why you might want to use the Docker Manager, any other Managers that it will often work with to complete a common task]
+[Include here information about why you might want to use the Manager and any other Managers that it can be used with to complete a task.]

 Example: